Junduk/Junduk/README.md

 - 👋 Hi, I’m @Junduk, 24 years old, based in Novi Sad - Serbia, originally from Čelinac - Bosnia and Herzegovina.
 - My interests: JavaScript programming and Mobile App development.
-- Currently: Expanding my knowledge in React.
+- Currently: Working as a QA Engineer in Ottometric Serbia and expanding my knowledge in React.
 - Short-future plan: Build a lot of projects and make a portfolio.
 - Long-future plan: Master basics of Front-End development and get in the waters of React-Native.
 - Hobbies: Photography, football, volleyball, music, etc.